- Open Access policies

 - DMM is compliant with Plan S.

-- DMM is a member of CHORUS - making the journal compliant with US public access mandates.
+- DMM is a member of CHORUS - supporting compliance with US public access mandates.

 - All articles are deposited into PMC and PubMed on behalf of authors.